 with a healthcare professional who can

-evaluate your symptoms and provide reassurance
+evaluate your symptoms and provide reassurance,

 as well as guidance on managing anxiety effectively.